 One topic I wanted to touch on before I wrap up this post is inclusivity.
 As the beauty industry becomes more focused on being inclusive, I’m definitely watching to see how Korean brands grow into international markets.
 Variety and customization is a big part of Korean beauty, so they might actually do really well in a diverse international market.
 It’s certainly popular right now, so we will have to wait and see if it has longevity!

 For example, one of the most highly rated cushion foundations that I mentioned earlier, the Amorepacific Color Control Cushion, is one of the premier products of its type and is widely sold in major retailers like Sephora.
 Yet, there are only 5 shades available.
 The range starts with light pink and ends at medium yellow.
+I go into more detail about foundations and inclusivity in this post here, if you’re interested in learning what I carry in my kit.

 Although one could argue that the standard in East Asia is accommodating to the most common complexions, it simply is not all inclusive.
 Asian beauty is notorious for selling creams to achieve “fair skin” or for “skin brightening” which makes their current exclusion feel purposeful.